arjengill/punchlinepunjabi/README.md

 Code rebuild of original

 This project uses vanilla HTML, CSS, and JavaScript to construct features like a slideshow, animated marquee, and a slide-down navbar.
-My aim with this project was to take what I had learned so far in my coding journey and make a simple webpage that is modern and sleek.